99jhs05/CoronaTracker/README.md

 </div>

-Coronatracker app that features real-time Coronavirus cases counter with useful information.
+Coronatracker is an iOS app that features real-time Coronavirus cases counter with useful information.
 Data is updated daily.

 Follow the safety tips advised by WHO(World Health Organization) to prevent infection.